Moosty/open-lisk-custom-transaction-registry/README.md

 ## Abstract

-This list contains all registred Lisk transaction types.
+This list contains all registered Lisk transaction types.
 Everyone can make a pull request to add new or update existing registrations.

 ## Motivation

 Custom transactions for blockchain applications based on Lisk could be used in different blockchain applications over and over again.
-To reduce type conflicts we want to have a central point of registration of these transaction types.
+To reduce type conflicts we would like to have a central point of registration of these transaction types.

 ## Registered transaction types